 020 8314 6452

-Lewisham's Enterprise Hubs

-We are establishing in Spring 2016 three new business enterprise hubs in Catford, Deptford and Lewisham town centres.
-These Hubs will provide affordable, high quality space, which has been specifically designed to help small businesses to network, collaborate and grow.

-Local entrepreneurs and businesses will be able to access space and facilities across the hub network including:

-co-working space

-small business units

-creative studios

-access to meeting rooms

-networking and events

-business mentoring

-advice and support for start-ups

-To register your interest in Lewisham`s Enterprise Hubs go to http://www.lewisham.gov.uk/myservices/business/enterprise-hubs/Pages/default.aspx

 Business Awards

 The Mayor of Lewisham business awards are an opportunity for local businesses to celebrate their successes and to increase their profile within the community.
 The awards are open to any business in the borough.

 Winners will be able to use the ‘Mayor of Lewisham Business Award winner’ logo in promotion and the Council will promote award winners.